Dapper Day: Additional attractions

-Dapper Day Car Show

-In 2015, the first Dapper Day Car show was held in the parking lot of the Disneyland Hotel.
+In 2015, the first Dapper Day Car Show was held in the parking lot of the Disneyland Hotel.
 Those who wished to register a vehicle for the show were encouraged to "arrive in style" by bringing cars defined by classic style and refined design from all time periods.
 This was only the second car show to happen at the Disneyland resort after the first in 1959.

-Charles Phoenix Retro Disneyland Slide Show

 At past Disneyland Resort events Dapper Day participants could opt to purchase tickets to a viewing of the Charles Phoenix Retro Disneyland slide show, which features actual slides from guests who visited the park in the early days of Disneyland.
 The show includes pictures of park-goers dressed in 1950s and 1960s fashions, as well as attractions that have since been retired, such as The House of the Future, the Skyway, Skull Rock, Rainbow Caverns, the Flying Saucers, and Carousel of Progress.
 Charles Phoenix is an American pop culture humorist and historian whose work is associated with 1950s and 1960s kitsch and Americana.